Proful/sketchnotes-v3/README.md

   - after zoom text is going away from screen
   - in zoom mode not able to create new element
 - icon
+  - icon flip functionality
+  - arrow with right facing very less
+  - copy icon
+  - alignment helper with grid or something. make it smooth
+  - use left, right, up, down arrow to slightly move the same
   - increase default icon size
     - analyze it's placement
 - img